top of page

 Now that we understand why physicists feel that the problem of fine tuning is so compelling that it justifies positing something as revolutionary as the multiverse, we’re in a position to discuss the natural and direct implication of fine tuning - that there exists an intelligent cause that fine tuned the constants.
 And that is exactly what we're going to do next time.

-Whoa, whoa, whoa Aaron.
-Before we move to next time, let’s make sure we completely wrap up this episode.
-It's not quite obvious at this point what reverse causation has anything to do with multiverse, and it's not clear what kind of paradigm shift multiverse entails.
-I know we're planning a separate miniseries on multiverse later, but maybe it's worth explaining those basic points now, at least briefly.
+But before we move to next time, let’s make sure we completely wrap up this episode.
+You may suggest that it's not quite obvious at this point what reverse causation has anything to do with multiverse, and it's not clear what kind of paradigm shift multiverse entails.
+While we're planning a separate miniseries on multiverse later, let's explain those basic points now, at least briefly.

-Good idea, Elie.
-To do that, we're going to need to understand a little bit about how the multiverse explains the fine tuning of the constants.
+To do so, we'll need to understand a little bit about how the multiverse explains the fine tuning of the constants.
 There are really three points:

 First, as we explained before, chance is a really bad explanation if there's only one universe.
 If there's only one universe, the odds of getting all the constants exactly within the ranges, it's just so so unlikely, it's so improbable, that if there's only one universe, nobody will say chance.

-Point number two is that if there's an infinite number of never before observed universes, and each of these universes in this infinite array of universes has a different value for all the constants, then chance is a great explanation because at least one universe has to have the right values.
+Second, if there are an infinite number of never-before-observed-universes, and each of these universes in this infinite array of universes has a different value for all the constants, then chance is a great explanation because at least one universe has to have the right values.
 If there's an infinite number of them, then every single possible combination exists.
 And one of them is going to have all the values of the constants lined up right in the proper ranges.

-Now, that brings us to point three.
-You’re gonna say, “Well, what are the odds that we're in that universe when there's an infinite number of universes and almost all of them have the wrong values of the constants?”
-Well, that's where something called the anthropic principle comes in, which states that any universe capable of sustaining intelligent observers has to be the one that we're in.
-If we're looking at the laws of nature and we want to know, what are the laws of nature that we see, we have to see laws that are designed, that are fine tuned, for us to be able to exist.
+Now, that brings us to the final point.
+Perhaps someone will ask, “Well, what are the odds that we're in that universe when there's an infinite number of universes and almost all of them have the wrong values of the constants?”
+That's where something called the anthropic principle comes in.
+This principle states that any universe capable of sustaining intelligent observers has to be the one that we're in.
+If we're looking at the laws of nature and we want to know, what are the laws of nature that we see, we have to see laws that are designed and fine tuned for us to be able to exist.
 It’s impossible for us to exist in a universe that doesn't have constants that are fine tuned for us to exist because there are no intelligent observers in universes without fine tuned constants.

 So multiverse takes this relationship between the fine tuned values of the constants and the resultant universe seriously.
 It makes that connection and it says that intelligent observers will see fine tuned values of constants, and we won't see any of the other universes in this hypothetical multiverse.
 As opposed to the other two theories we discussed before, the master law equation and the uncaused constants, where they completely ignore the relationship, multiverse uses that relationship to posit an infinite number of universes where the constants are not fine tuned.
 We’re not going to take up the strengths and weaknesses of the multiverse approach right now, but we want to make the point that it does take this relationship seriously and explains it through an observational bias.

-That's clear.
 So it turns out that the paradigm shift of multiverse really exists in two facets.
 Firstly, multiverse explains the known laws of nature based on intelligent observers, like human beings.
-That's in fact why they call it the anthropic principle, anthropic means relating to man.
-This is completely different than the way standard physics tries to explain the observed laws of nature and the constants, without making recourse to our own existence.
+That's in fact why they call it the anthropic principle - anthropic means relating to man.
+This is completely different than the way standard physics tries to explain the observed laws of nature and the constants without making recourse to our own existence.

 The whole idea is that multiverse is explaining the constants based upon the fact that only these constants will be able to result in intelligent observers.
 They're saying that even though there are infinitely many universes in our universe, the constants in our universe are the values which they are because those are the only ones that could produce intelligent observers.

-That's why we mentioned last time, it was so important for multiverse scientists that fine tuning wasn't just for molecules and stars, but it was specifically for intelligent life.
-Without the fine tuning being connected to intelligent life, it doesn't work with their explanation for the fine tuning, for the apparent reverse causation.
+That's why we mentioned last time that it was so important for multiverse scientists that fine tuning wasn't just for molecules and stars, but it was specifically for intelligent life.
+Without the fine tuning being connected to intelligent life, it doesn't work with their explanation for the fine tuning and for the apparent reverse causation.

-That's just a brief explanation of how multiverse looks at the apparent reverse causation problem.
+This has been just a brief explanation of how multiverse looks at the apparent reverse causation problem.
 But we'll have to wait until later to explore it more in-depth in the miniseries devoted to the multiverse.
-Stay tuned for our next episode of this series, where we'll take up the reverse causation problem and argue that the direct and natural implication of fine tuning is that there exists an intelligent cause that fine tuned the constants - namely God.
-I'm Rabbi Dr. Elie Feder.
+In the next episode of this series, we'll take up the reverse causation problem and argue that the direct and natural implication of fine tuning is that there exists an intelligent cause that fine tuned the constants - namely God.

 bottom of page